Travel and Embassy Services FAQs

-If you are residing in Monaco or French overseas territories, you must renew your passport online, but first-time applications are made through the Embassy using a paper form.
+If you are residing in Monaco or French overseas territories, you must also renew your passport online.
+However, first-time applications are made through the Embassy using a paper form.
 These are the only applications that will be accepted via paper application going forward, all other applications should be made online.
 Please check with us that before sending a paper application to confirm eligibilty, or else your application and documentation may be returned.

-If you are in France or Monaco and your passport has been lost or stolen and you need to return to Ireland, you may qualify for a one-way Emergency Travel Document to return to Ireland.
+If you are in France or Monaco and your passport has been lost or stolen and you need to return to Ireland, you may be eligible to be issued with a one-way Emergency Travel Document to return to Ireland.
 Please contact Embassy or closest Honorary Consul if you require this service.

 Q: What is the status of my passport application, and when will my passport be ready?

 If you have applied for your passport online, you will have been given a tracking number to check the status of your application.
 If you have any queries regarding your online passport application, please contact the Passport Service's Customer Support Hub webchat or phone line and have your tracking number ready.
 Please note, the Embassy cannot provide status updates or information regarding applications made online.

 Q: My passport has been issued, when will I receive it?

 In the unlikely event that your application was submitted to the Embassy via paper application, we will contact you by telephone or email to let you know when your passport and original documents are being sent by registered post to your address.
 Please note that you will need to sign for your passport upon delivery, in accordance with La Poste registered post process.
 If you are not home at the time of delivery, your passport will be held at your local La Poste office for 7 days.
 If you do not collect it during this window, it may be sent back to the Passport Office in Dublin.